IgorBettinazzi/IgorBettinazzi/README.md

 ### Hi there 👋
-I'm a brazilian guy from carapicuiba - SP
+I'm a brazilian guy from Osasco - SP
 <!--
 **IgorBettinazzi/IgorBettinazzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.